bangyii/voronoi_planners/README.md

 `~/voronoi_edges [visualization_msgs::MarkerArray]:` Visualization markers for voronoi edges and singly connected nodes (red points on the map).

-## Params
+## Parameters
 `occupancy_threshold:` Integer threshold of costmap pixels before it is considered an occupied cell, which will then be used to generate the voronoi diagram.

 `collision_threshold:` Integer threshold of costmap pixels before it is considered a collision.
 This threshold is used during the pruning of generated voronoi edges, as well as during path smoothing.

+`trimming_collision_threshold:` Integer threshold of costmap pixels before it is considered an occupied cell during the trimming/contraction of generated paths.
+Prevents the paths from contracting too near to an obstalce.

 `update_voronoi_rate:` Rate at which to update the voronoi diagram, Hz.

-`update_costmap_rate:` Rate at which to update the internal costmap, which affects the voronoi diagram generated, Hz.

 `print_timings:` Set true to print all timing related information into the console.
 Mainly for debugging/optimization purposes.